 Earl E. Kirkland, Secretary-Treasurer

 J. E. Goodman, Member

-Houston Police Credit Union exists to promote the financial well-being of its members.
-We will maintain the financial strength of the credit union through a broad range of innovative financial products, prudent management of members' resources and the excellent service provided by a dedicated, well-trained staff.
+Houston Police Credit Union exists to promote the financial well-being of its member-owners.
+We will maintain the financial strength of the credit union through a broad range of innovative financial products, prudent management of member-owners' resources and the excellent service provided by a dedicated, well-trained staff.

 Board of Directors

 Dennis Storemski, Chairman

 Bobby Camp, 1st Vice Chairman